What is Ultrasonic Machining Process?

 Normally, the Rotary Ultrasonic Vibration Machining Process is used to produce deep holes with high level of precision for machining advanced ceramics and alloys such as glass, quartz, structural ceramics, Ti-alloys, alumina, and silicon carbide.

-2. Chemical-Assisted Ultrasonic Machining Process:
+2. Chemical Assisted Ultrasonic Machining Process:

 Chemical-Assisted Ultrasonic Machining Process type (shortly called as CUSM) uses a chemically reactive abrasive fluid for the machining of material.
 It is used for machining of glass and ceramic materials.
 In this type, the hydrofluoric acid (an acidic solution) is used for machining.
-Thus, the material removal rate and surface quality can be improved greatly compared to traditional ultrasonic machining.
+Thus, the material removal rate and surface quality can be improved greatly compared to traditional ultrasonic machine.

 Parts of Ultrasonic Machining Process: